Psychotherapy Services

 Life Transitions: Career changes, becoming a parent, losing a loved one, getting married, getting divorced, health status changes, moving from your place of origin… the list goes on.
 In general we all understand that life will have periods of change.
 Someone used to change your diapers and now you’re an adult with responsibilities.
 But while we may be conscious of this concept, the reality of navigating life transitions can feel extremely tough.
 Life transitions require not only an adjustment in our daily routines, but also acceptance that there may now be a change in our identity, our roles, relationships and/or how we perceive life.
 That can feel really unsettling for many of us and so difficult to face.
 I’m here to help.

-Visit my “Get In Touch” page to learn how you may request a free consultation call.
-The consultation call will serve to determine if I am the right fit for your needs, before moving forward with an intake session, and any further engagement in therapy sessions.
+Visit my “Get In Touch” page to learn how you may request a free consultation.
+The consultation meeting will serve to determine if I am the right fit for your needs, before moving forward with an intake session, and any further engagement in therapy sessions.

 Paying For Therapy